-Braemar Property Value Report: September-October 2021 (Arista Series)
+Braemar Property Value Report: May-June 2022 (Arista Series)

-November is flying by.
-Thanksgiving is rapidly approaching and I have some property value reports to publish.
-Today I bring you the Braemar Property Value Report for Arista Series homes in our neighborhood.
-Arista homes are the largest single familiy homes built by Brookfield Homes in Braemar and include the Allister, Buckingham and Canterbury models.
+In this edition of the Braemar Property Value Report for Arista homes in our neighborhood we look back at sales from May and June.
+Arista homes are the largest homes built by Brookfield Homes in our neighborhood and include the Allister, Buckingham and Canterbury floor plans.

 There were five Braemar Arista homes that sold during the months of May and June.
 The details of those sales are listed below.

 Not a surprise to see five Canterbury models on the list.
 The Canterbury floor plan is by far and away the most prevalent of the Arista Collection floor plans in our neighborhood.
 That is likely because it was the builder’s model for the collection in our neighborhood.
 You either had to use your imagination on the Allister or Buckingham, or drive to another Brookfield community in the metro region to see them in person.

 The quick observations are that all but one sold at or above list price.
 All but one sold in the $800K range.
 (The $774K sale never hit the market, maybe not a great idea give how much lower the sale was.)
 Two out of five gave significant amounts of seller subsidy (closing cost help to buyer.)
 And all the sales happened in ten days or less.

 Taking these five sales and combining them with the Arista home sales going back to the second half of 2021, our six and twelve month data points are updated as seen below: